rebelsky/sams-assorted-musings-reflections/decision-processes-2020-07-05.md

 currently has four open slots.

-We teach all of these classes using what we refer to as "workshop-style pedgagogy".
+We teach all of these classes using what we refer to as "workshop-style pedagogy".
 On most days, students come to class having done a short reading in advance and spend their time working in pairs on a series of problems we have assigned while the class mentor [11] and faculty member wander through the room, looking over shoulders, asking and answering questions.
 Some might apply the term "flipped classroom", but there's a question as to whether flipped classrooms expect students to prepare by watching a video rather than reading a text.
 In any case, we think students learn best by doing, and by doing in pairs.
 How we're going to do that online is a subject for another musing [12].

 That pedagogy will not translate well to the socially distanced classroom.
 And, as you might have noted, these classes have